.NET HELP

 VB C#

-In this example, IronPDF is utilized to render HTML String content into a PDF document, that is subsequently saved to the specified location.
+In this example, IronPDF is utilized to render HTML to PDF Conversion content into a PDF document that is subsequently saved to the specified location.

 Integration of Null Coalescing Operator with IronPDF